arcjet/arcjet-js/arcjet/README.md

   req: http.IncomingMessage,
   res: http.ServerResponse,
 ) {
+  // Any sort of additional context that might want to be included for the
+  // execution of `protect()`.
+This is mostly only useful for writing adapters. const ctx = {};

   // Construct an object with Arcjet request details const path = new URL(req.url || "", `http://${req.headers.host}`);
   const details = {